 - the current treasury position;

 - treasury indicators which limit the treasury risk and activities of the Council;

 - prospects for interest rates;

 - the borrowing strategy;

 - policy on borrowing in advance of need;

 - debt rescheduling;

 - the investment strategy;

 - creditworthiness policy; and

 - the policy on use of external service providers.

-- 2.3.2 These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, DLUHC MRP Guidance, the CIPFA Treasury Management Code and DLUHC Investment Guidance.
+- 3.2.2 These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, DLUHC MRP Guidance, the CIPFA Treasury Management Code and DLUHC Investment Guidance.

-2.4 Training
+3.3 Training

-2.4.1 The CIPFA Treasury Management Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
+3.3.1 The CIPFA Treasury Management Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
 This especially applies to members responsible for scrutiny.

-- 2.4.2 The Head of Finance and Revenues, supported by the Democratic Services Manager and Principal Accountant (Corporate), will ensure that adequate and appropriate training is provided to all Councillors and staff involved in treasury management activities. - 2.4.3 This will form part of the finance induction for new Members following the 2023 borough elections.
+- 3.3.2 The Head of Finance and Revenues, supported by the Democratic Services Manager and Principal Accountant (Technical), will ensure that adequate and appropriate training is provided to all Councillors and staff involved in treasury management activities. - 3.3.3 Training opportunities for all Councillors are included in the Members' bulletins when suitable courses are identified.

-2.5 Treasury Management Consultants
+3.4 Treasury Management Consultants

-- 2.5.1 The Council uses Link Asset Services, Treasury Solutions as its external treasury management advisors. - 2.5.2 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon the services of the external service providers.
-All decisions will be undertaken with regards to all available information, including, but not solely, our treasury advisers. - 2.5.3 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
-The Council will ensure that the terms of their appointment and the method by which their value will be assessed are properly agreed and documented, and are subject to regular review. - 2.5.4 The scope of investments within the Council's operations now includes both conventional treasury investments (the placing of residual cash from the Council's functions), and more commercial type investments, such as investment properties.
-The commercial type investments require specialist advisors, and the Council uses appropriate external advisors in relation to this activity.
+- 3.4.1 The Council uses Link Asset Services, Treasury Solutions as its external treasury management advisors. - 3.4.2 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon the services of the external service providers.
+All decisions will be undertaken with regards to all available information, including, but not solely, our treasury advisers. - 3.4.3 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
+The Council will ensure that the terms of their appointment and the method by which their value will be assessed are properly agreed and documented, and are subject to regular review.

-3 Prudential Indicators, Treasury Limits and MRP Statement
+4 Prudential Indicators, Treasury Limits and MRP Statement

-3.1 The Capital Prudential Indicators 2023/24 - 2025/26
+The Capital Prudential Indicators 2024/25 - 2026/27

-3.1.1 The Council's capital expenditure plans are the key driver of treasury management activity.
+4.1 The Council's capital expenditure plans are the key driver of treasury management activity.
 Capital expenditure plans are reflected in the prudential indicators, which are designed to assist Members' overview and that capital expenditure is affordable.

-3.2 Capital Expenditure
+4.2 Capital Expenditure

-3.2.1 This prudential indicator is a summary of the Council's capital expenditure plans, both those agreed previously, and those forming part of this budget cycle.
+4.2.1 This prudential indicator is a summary of the Council's capital expenditure plans, both those agreed previously, and those forming part of this budget cycle.